Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 $ docker cp CONTAINER:SOURCE TARGET

 # Copy a file from the host to a container
-$ docker cp TARGET CONTAINER:SOURCE
+$ docker cp SOURCE CONTAINER:TARGET

 # Show logs of a container
 $ docker logs CONTAINER

+# Access files of stopped container
+$ docker commit CONTAINER IMAGE

 # Stop/Start a container
 $ docker stop/start CONTAINER